sympy/sympy/doc/src/explanation/best-practices.md

   There also exist some alternatives to {func}`~.symbols`.
 Two alternatives are using the {class}`~.Symbol` constructor directly and {mod}`sympy.abc`.
-  These are both fine, but they are less general than {func}`~.symbols`, so just using `symbols()` is generally preferred.
-For example, {class}`~.Symbol` only supports creating one symbol at a time, and {mod}`sympy.abc` allows importing common single letter symbol names and doesn't allow including assumptions.
+  These are both fine, but they are less general than {func}`~.symbols`, so just using `symbols()` is generally preferred. {class}`~.Symbol` only supports creating one symbol at a time.
+If you want to be sure you are only creating one Symbol, this is better. {mod}`sympy.abc` allows importing common single letter symbol names but doesn't support more general symbol names and doesn't allow including assumptions.

   The {func}`~.var` function should be avoided, except when working interactively.
 It works like the {func}`~.symbols` function, except it